Capacity for Class 4

 • What is Capacity?

-Capacity is physical quantity to measure how much liquid or substance a container can hold.
+Capacity is physical quantity to measure how much liquid a container can hold.
 It quantifies the volume or space available within a container to store a particular substance, typically measured in units such as litres, gallons or millilitres.
 Think of it as the "amount of water" a glass can keep inside.

 Look at these four glasses: